When a woman is sexually aroused, the vagina normally self-lubricates. This makes the overall experience a lot more fun.

 - If you’re prone to yeast infections.
 Stay away from lubricants with glycerin.
 The compound can irritate your vagina and kill good bacteria, triggering an infection.

 - If you’re trying to conceive.
-Look for a lubricant that says it’s “sperm friendly” or “fertility friendly” on its packaging.
-Research shows that some lubricants can have a negative impact on sperm motility.
+Look for a lubricant that says it’s “sperm friendly” or “fertility friendly” on its packaging. shows that some lubricants can have a negative impact on sperm motility.

 - If you’re going to use a condom.
 Avoid oil-based lubricants at all costs.
 Nothing destroys a latex condom quicker than oil-based lubricant.